 - 40+ Policy Makers and Industry stalwarts as Speakers

-Delta being the lead sponsor of the conclave will be showcasing its energy storage and charging station.
-Conglomerates like Coslight, Ashok Leyland, Vikram Solar, Fourth Partner Energy, Dynavolt, Relicell Battery, Magenta Power and others are participating in the conclave
+Delta is the lead sponsor of the conclave will be showcasing its energy storage and charging station.
+Conglomerates like Coslight, Ashok Leyland, Vikram Solar, Fourth Partner Energy, Dynavolt, Relicell Battery, Magenta Power, and others are participating in the conclave.

 Dr. Madhusudan Joshi, DGM & Head Electrical and Electronics, ICAT opines, “The National Electric Mobility mission is one of the most ambitious initiatives undertaken by the Government of India which can transform the automotive sector.
 Major players from the automotive sector have already showcased their electric vehicles which can be commercialized in near future.
 The whole scenario seems to be very promising with the proactive contributions from all the stakeholders, but there are still miles before we reach the final destination.
 To take this mission forward, ICAT continues its endeavor towards knowledge sharing and dissemination, via seminars and events, on important topics such as Power Train, EMC, HEV and EV technology, NVH, Crash, Lighting, Inspection & Certification, and Fatigue etc.”